PluribusDigital/playbook/training/guide-redhat.md

-STSI has parterend with Redhat!
+STSI has partnered with Redhat!
 We encourage all employees to join our Redhat experience.
 Please follow the How To Access in the next step.

 How to access-
 Send an email to HelpDesk@stsiinc.com requesting an STSI Redhat account.
 Once created you will receive an email with instructions to login and set a password.
 It's really simple.